 But what I CAN tell you up-front are 3 things:

 1. Improving performance the way we do it is surprisingly inexpensive.

 2. While payback continues for years, the payback period is always less than a year; often less than 6 months; and in some cases we’ve had a positive payback on the whole investment before we’ve finished the implementation.

 3. We’ll usually give you a fixed price and stick to it even if we’ve underestimated the effort.
 Which happens, sometimes.
 In which case, by the way, we do NOT hold back on our effort.
 We can point to a client that is still in disbelief about our extreme commitment, even when the commitment that we honoured WAS NOT OURS!

-Obviously, Our Approach to Whole-Company Performance Improvement is NOT conventional.
+Yes, Our Approach to Whole-Company Performance Improvement is NOT conventional

 Does this interest you?

 If this interests you, what do you lose by calling us to discuss it?